earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

 <!-- markdownlint-disable MD036 -->
 Welcome back.
 I'm an experienced developer, learning Golang by building an activity tracker.
 Last time I added sqlite persistance.
 Today, I'm going to be porting everything to gRPC.

 If you're curious about gRPC – how it works, when to use it, what example code might look like – well you are in luck because I'm going to be building a grpc client, a grpc server and the protobuf files for my activity tracker.
-The full code is here.
+The full code is on [GitHub](https://github.com/adamgordonbell/cloudservices/tree/v4-grpc).

 ## Why gRPC